Cantera/ncm-2019-materials/README.md

 jupyter notebook
 ```

 This should automatically open a page in your web browser that shows you the files for the Workshop.
-Go ahead and click the `python_tutorial.ipynb` file to open it.
+Go ahead and click the `01_cantera_basics.ipynb` file to open it.
 Then click the "Kernel" menu and select the "Restart & Run All" option to make sure that everything works properly!

 Hooray!
 You're all set!
 See you on Sunday!